novonordisk-research/ProcessOptimizer/README.md

 po.plot_objective(result)
 ```
 The `result` returned by `tell` contains a model of the Gaussian Process predicted mean.
 This model can be plotted using `plot_objective(result)`.
-Below is a gif of how the Gaussian Process predicted mean evolves after the first 6 initial points and until 20 points have been sampled in total.
+Below is a gif of the search after 6 initial points and until 20 points have been sampled in total.
 The orange dots visualise each evaluation of the function and the red dot shows the position of the expected minimum.
 Besides the 2D color plot, there are also 1D plots for each input variable.
 These show how the function depend on each input variable with other input variables kept constant at the expected minimum.

 ![Progression of several ask and tells to processoptimizer](/media/BO_GIF.gif?raw=True?width="500" "Finding the minimum in the Booth function")

 Notice that this is an optimization tool and not a modelling tool.
 This means that the optimizer finds an approximate solution for the global minimum quickly.
-It does, however, not guarantee that model is accurate on the entire domain.<br/>
+It does, however, not guarantee that the obtained model is accurate on the entire domain.<br/>
 <!--
 The best observation against the number of observations can be plotted with `plot_convergence(result)`: